 It’s good advice even if you don’t consider yourself a writer.

-If you have to do any amount of writing, like a newsletter, blog posts, or even shorter form writing like Facebook posts, you need ideas.
+If you have to do any amount of writing, like a newsletter, blog posts, or even shorter form writing like social posts, you still need ideas.

 Every touchpoint with your audience counts, so when an idea appears, grab it.